Saudi officials visit Yemen's capital for talks with rebels | Law-Order

 An Omani delegation, which arrived in Sanaa on Saturday, will also join the talks, the agency reported, citing an unidentified source.

-Mohammed al-Bukaiti, a Houthi leader, said on Twitter that Saudi and Omani officials would discuss ''ways to achieve a comprehensive and lasting peace in the region.''
-He said achieving an honourable peace between the Houthis and Saudi Arabia would be ''a triumph for both parties,'' and urged all sides to take steps to ''preserve a peaceful atmosphere and prepare to turn the page of the past.''
+Mohammed al-Bukaiti, a Houthi leader, said on Twitter that Saudi and Omani officials would discuss "ways to achieve a comprehensive and lasting peace in the region."
+He said achieving an honorable peace between the Houthis and Saudi Arabia would be ''a triumph for both parties," and urged all sides to take steps to "preserve a peaceful atmosphere and prepare to turn the page of the past."
 There was no immediate comment from Saudi Arabia.
-The office of the UN envy for Yemen didn't immediately respond to a request for comment.
+The office of the UN envoy for Yemen didn't immediately respond to a request for comment.

 The talks in Sanaa are part of international efforts led by Oman to settle Yemen's conflict, which began in 2014.
 That's when the Houthis seized Sanaa and much of the country's north, ousting the internationally recognized government that fled to the south and then into exile in Saudi Arabia.